komar41/dine-in-uic/README.md

 - The map replicates the UIC dining hall, featuring numbered tooltips that guide users to the respective counters based on the most efficient route.
 - Clicking on tooltips reveals the food items to collect from each counter.
 <img src="assets/6_map.png" alt="map screen" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>

+### Application Evaluation
+The app evaluation involved a comparative study between our developed mobile application and an existing solution, "Dine on Campus," to address user needs gathered from interviews.
+Participants, exposed to both apps, performed tasks within the dining hall—identifying foods meeting their dietary restrictions and locating these items within the space.

+In general terms the main takeaways of our analysis were twofold.
+First, about the importance of mapping and transposing the digital world to the physical, especially if the application is tied to real objects.
+In our case, the pictures of the dishes were a great support to that.
+Second, navigation is not only about helping people to find certain places, but can also be closely tied to mapping and decision making processes of creating visiting plans for instance.